coder-selvarajan/100-days-of-code/log.md

 **Today's Progress**: Another day with the Udemy course by Stephen Grider and working out his sample project.

 **Thoughts** More to cover though.

+### Day 12: Aug 20, Thursday

+**Today's Progress**: Practiced udemy course project independently as a coding kata for practice in animation.

+**Thoughts** I wish to do more coding katas in Flutter.